Study: A new method for determining whether genetic variants in BRCA1 increase cancer risk

 This study is about:

-How a new technology could be used to help classify BRCA1 Variants of Uncertain Significance.
+How a new technology could be used to help classify Variants of Uncertain Significance.

 Why is this study important?

 Genetic testing is not always straightforward.
 While most people who have genetic testing will test positive or negative for a gene mutation that increases cancer risk, some test results are inconclusive.
-Studying whether a “variant of uncertain significance (VUS)” is harmful or harmless is important, because currently their effect on cancer risk is unknown.
+A “ ()” is a type of inconclusive genetic test result.
+With a , experts cannot be sure that the genetic changes is harmful or harmless.

-In this study, researchers used CRISP-Cas9 technology to change DNA instructions in BRCA1 in laboratory cells.
+In this study, researchers used CRISP-Cas9 technology to change instructions in in laboratory cells.
 They then observed how these edited genes functioned.
-Almost 4,000 possible BRCA1 changes were analyzed.
+Almost 4,000 possible changes were analyzed.

-- Researchers classified changes as either harmless (no effect on normal BRCA1 function) or harmful (causing BRCA1 not to function).
+- Researchers classified changes as either harmless (no effect on normal function) or harmful (causing not to function).

-- Researchers then compared their results to another other study that used another approach and to an internationally recognized database that uses clinical information to classify BRCA1 changes as harmful or harmless.
+- Researchers then compared their results to another other study that used a different approach to classify variants and also compared their results to an internationally recognized database that uses clinical information to classify changes as harmful or harmless.

 The results, although not perfect, were strikingly accurate.